-- 1. Consist of the President, Vice President, Immediate Past President, Treasurer and a District Director. - 2.
-Supervise the activities of the Executive Secretary. - 3.
-Meet monthly. - 4.
+- 1. Consist of the President, Vice President, Immediate Past President, Treasurer and a District Director in rotation. - 2.
+Supervise the activities of the Executive Secretary, Treasurer, and any other appointed position or committee. - 3.
+Meet at the call of the President. - 4.
 Perform other duties as authorized by the Board of Directors.